Seasonal Affective Disorder (SAD)

 • Talking therapies – such as cognitive behavioural therapy (CBT) or counselling.

-Refer to the Community Living Well service here.
+For additional support with your mental health, you can refer to the Community Living Well service here.